Amplifying Feedback

 The ice cover feedback

-Higher air temperaturesLess ice cover
+Higher air temperatures

-*Less sunlight reflection & more absorption
+Less sunlight reflected & More absorption of sunlight

-See The dwindling Arctic sea ice on this website.
+See the dwindling Arctic sea ice on this website.

-These causal linkages are tendencies
+These causal linkages are tendencies.

 The water vapour feedback